Iris cristata: Description

 It has 6–8 basal leaves, which are divided onto 2–3 proximal (close to centre) leaves and 4–5 distal (away from centre) leaves.

 The proximal leaves are falcate (sickle-shaped), light brown with a darker brown central mid-rib, and the distal leaves are ensiform (sword-like), green or yellowish green, with a few visible veins.
 They can grow up to between 7.5 and 15 cm long and 1–2.5 cm wide.
 They elongate after flowering, growing up to 15–40 cm long.
 The elongated leaves hide any seed pods produced later.

 It has short stems, (almost stemless), growing up to between 2.5 and 4.5 cm tall.
 The pedicel or stem, is the same length to the ovary.

 It has an overall height with stem and flower reaching 7–10 cm tall.

 It has 2–3 cauline (on the stem), spathes (leaves of the flower bud), which are green, falcate (sickle-shaped) slightly inflated, unequal (outer leaves are shorter than the inner leaves) and 2–6 cm long.

-The spathes bear 1 or 2 flowers, in Spring, or early Summer, between April to May.
+The spathes bear 1 or 2 flowers, in Spring, or early Summer, between April and May.
 They only flower for a short time.

-The fragrant, flowers are 3–5 cm in diameter, and come in shades of blue, from lavender, to lilac, to pale blue, and purple.
+The fragrant flowers are 3–5 cm in diameter, and come in shades of blue, from lavender, to lilac, to pale blue, and purple.
 There are occasionally white forms, and very rarely pink forms.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.